Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: Introduction

-In this paper, we investigate how deep learning algorithms can facilitate the solution of robust topology optimization problems and shape parametrization.
+Considering the gaps identified above in research, in the field of robust topology optimization, we investigate in this paper, how deep learning algorithms combined with multi-fidelity approaches can facilitate the solution of RTO problems and shape parametrization.
 In particular, we focus on the compliance minimization problem, where the optimal design of the structure with loading uncertainty is identified.
 We have adopted a three stage approach to solve this problem.
 First, we parameterize the high dimensional geometry of the design candidates using a low dimensional representation obtained by VAEs.
 Secondly, we accelerate the cost (robust compliance) evaluation step in the optimization iterations by replacing the finite element solver with a fully connected deep neural network.
 Finally, we use gradient descent algorithm to find the optimal design on the low dimensional representation, minimizing the robust compliance.
-Training samples for both the neural networks are generated using SIMP or power law approach.
+Furthermore, we present a framework to incorporate the concept of multi-fidelity on the proposed VAE and compliance neural networks to further accelerate the training of these models for solving complex, computationally heavy topology optimization problems.
+Here, training samples for training the neural network models are generated using SIMP or power law approach.

-The remainder of this paper is organized as follows.
+Thus, the remainder of this paper is organized as follows.
 A theoretical background on RTO and VAEs is presented in Section 2.
 Our proposed methodology for the robust topology optimization problem is then introduced in Section 3.
 Section 4 evaluates the performance of the proposed methodology when applied on a compliance minimization problem.
 Finally, Section 5 concludes the paper.

-\section{BACKGROUND}
+\section{Background}